HCfercho/ACME/README.md

 *   FileReader and Buffer to store each line of the text file
 *   ArrayList Java collection to store some important variables like the hours

+To run the program you have to change the address of the roster.txt